WebTestPilot: Agentic End-to-End Web Testing against Natural Language Specification by Inferring Oracles with Symbolized GUI Elements: Discussion

 \textbf{Threats to Validity.} Internally, our metrics may underestimate tester performance, as multiple paths can achieve the same functionality.
 Future work could consider final page layout, content, or application state as additional indicators.
 Externally, our benchmark (webapp, test case, bugs) may not fully reflect real-world scenarios.
 However, since \tool models testing as a consistency problem using a Pythonic DSL, it can handle any bug that causes behavior to diverge from requirements.
 A final limitation is that we assume requirements are self-contained and complete, specifying all conditions, actions, and expected outcomes in order.

 \textbf{Semantic Parsing for Specification-based Testing.} Following our discussion above, experiments show that input parsing strategy and quality drive performance.
 Natural language requirements are often ambiguous, incomplete, or context-dependent.
-As seen with Qwen2.5-VL-7B in RQ3, parsing requires semantic understanding and pre-processing, not just extraction.
+Parsing requires semantic understanding and pre-processing, not just extraction.
 LLM agents must act as proactive semantic parsers, transforming requirements into machine-understandable, executable representations.
 This includes identifying ambiguities, ask the user clarifying questions, and retrieving context from an external knowledge base where needed.